Assistant Director of IN2 Soccer Camps

 Previously to MTA and EPSC, Obermeyer spent four seasons as an assistant with the Gustavus women’s soccer team.
 A member of Gustavus men’s soccer MIAC Championship teams in 2006 and 2007, Obermeyer played in 28 games as a midfielder, compiling two goals and one assist for five points during his career.

-Head Coach and Speed and Agility Coach
+Kristen Konkol: Head Coach / Speed & Agility Coach

 After graduating from Waupaca High School in 1995, Konkol attended the University of Toledo where she spent four seasons as a point guard on the women’s basketball team.
 Konkol went on to earn a bachelor’s degree in exercise science from Toledo in 1999.
 She then attended the University of Minnesota and earned a master’s degree in kinesiology in 2001.
 Following her master’s work, Kristen worked as a community program specialist at the University of Minnesota working on research grants from the Susan G. Komen Foundation and National Institute of Health.